 The Diego Auction process repeats to adapt a TAS for VMs deployment to its changing workload.
 For example, the BBS initiates a new auction when it detects that the actual number of running instances of LRPs does not match the number desired.
 Diego’s BBS component monitors the number of instances of each LRP that are currently running.
 The BBS component periodically compares this number with the desired number of LRP instances, as configured by the user.
 If the actual number falls short of what is desired, the BBS triggers a new auction.
 In the case of a surplus of app instances, the BBS stops the extra instances and initiates another auction.

-The Cloud Controller also triggers an auction whenever a Diego Cell fails.
+Cloud Controller also starts an auction whenever a Diego Cell fails.
 After any auction, if a Diego Cell responds to its work request with a message that it cannot perform the work after all, the Auctioneer carries the unallocated work over into the next batch.
-But if the Diego Cell fails to respond entirely, for example if its connection times out, the unresponsive Diego Cell may still be running its work.
+But if the Diego Cell fails to respond entirely, for example if its connection times out, the unresponsive Diego Cell might still be running its’ work.
 In this case, the Auctioneer does not automatically carry the Diego Cell’s work over to the next batch.
-Instead, the Auctioneer defers to the BBS to continue monitoring the states of the Diego Cells, and to re-assign unassigned work later if needed.
+Instead, the Auctioneer defers to the BBS to continue monitoring the states of the Diego Cells, and to reassign unassigned work later if needed.